dlsloan/qemu-minimal/README.md

 machin and exit qemu.
 An SSH login is also available, while running, forwarded to localhost port 3324.
 The root password is 'awhisten'.

-There's an nvme drive mounted on /mnt/nvme with the corresponding image in images/nvme.qcow2.
-This image just contains an ext4 partition with a single 4MB random test file.
-It is snapshotted so changes do not get saved run to run.

 The host's /home file is also passthrough mounted to the guests /home directory so test scripts, etc can be stored and run directly from the users home directory on the host.